 Working remotely has previously been an exception few companies were willing to make for their people.
 In fact, up until the early 70’s, telecommuting was unheard of.
 Office optics determined how you were perceived by your manager and co-workers, and being “absent” meant you were not contributing.
 But new companies are now rethinking their remote workforce policies along with other cultural and performance strategies.

-By 2020—just a few months from now—Gallup predicts that 50 percent of employees will work remotely.
+By 2020, Gallup predicts that 50 percent of employees will work remotely.
 As employees increasingly demand flexibility in their jobs and younger generations of managers are more willing to support working from home, the tide is already beginning to shift.